Aston Martin Racing: Cars

 In 2013 to celebrate the centenary of the marque, the team entered two 2013 specification Aston Martin Vantage GTE's in the LMGTE PRO class and two 2012 specification Vantage GTE's in LMGTE AM.
 The team also competed in the full season of the FIA World Endurance Championship with the same cars.
 Ex-Formula 1 driver Bruno Senna joined the team for the season in one of the GTE Pro cars partnered by Frédéric Makowiecki and Rob Bell.
 The main GTE Pro car featured AMR regulars Darren Turner and Stefan Mücke joined by Peter Dumbreck for the 24 hours of Le Mans and the 6 Hours of Spa-Francorchamps.

-On 21 November 2017, Aston Martin revealed the new Vantage: a dynamic successor to the biggest-selling road car in the British marque's history.
-This evening, in an unprecedented synchronised launch, Aston Martin Racing revealed the new 2018 Vantage GTE: the spectacular new FIA World Endurance Championship challenger poised to replace the team's most successful competition car of all-time, the multiple Le Mans-winning V8 Vantage GTE.

-Aston Martin Racing has confirmed it will race two brand new Vantage GTEs in the GTE Pro category of the 2018–19 WEC super season.
+On 21 November 2017, Aston Martin revealed the new Vantage: a successor to the biggest-selling road car in the British marque's history.
+In a synchronised launch, Aston Martin Racing revealed the new 2018 Vantage GTE: the new FIA World Endurance Championship challenger meant to replace the team's most successful competition car of all-time, the multiple Le Mans-winning V8 Vantage GTE.
+Aston Martin Racing confirmed it will race two brand new Vantage GTEs in the GTE Pro category of the 2018–19 WEC super season.

 On 23 December 2020, Aston Martin Racing announced their decision to end their World Endurance Championship LMGTE Pro career and their Vantage GTE factory program in order to focus on their Formula One effort, as well as their LMGTE Am program, which will be funded by Paul Dalla Lana.
 On 24 April 2023, Dalla Lana retired from racing and withdrew his NorthWest AMR team with immediate effect a week before the 6 Hours of Spa.
 Heart of Racing took over the entry, but kept the NorthWest AMR name and number to conform with the championship regulations.

 In October 2023, Aston Martin announced their Le Mans Hypercar project, with plans to enter the FIA World Endurance Championship and IMSA SportsCar Championship in 2025, in partnership with The Heart of Racing.
 The car, known as the Aston Martin Valkyrie AMR-LMH, uses a 6.5-litre Aston Martin-Cosworth RA V12 engine modified to meet the requirements of the Le Mans Hypercar division and ensure reliability during endurance races, and it has a 7-speed sequential manual gearbox developed by Xtrac.